writingmate/vibe-marketing/blog/ai-content-writer-prompt.md

 * NEVER start paragraphs with "In the rapidly evolving landscape of artificial intelligence"

-* NEVER use similar corporate, clichÃÂ©d opening phrases
+* NEVER use similar corporate, clichÃÂÃÂ©d opening phrases

-* NEVER use long dashes without spaces (word1Ã¢ÂÂword2); use mid-size dashes with spaces (word1 Ã¢ÂÂ word2)
+* NEVER use long dashes without spaces (word1ÃÂ¢ÃÂÃÂword2); use mid-size dashes with spaces (word1 ÃÂ¢ÃÂÃÂ word2)

 ## ARTICLE ARCHITECTURE (1500-3500 WORDS)